jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-If you wish to be a writer, write.
+Always do your best.
+What you plant now, you will harvest later.
-- Epictetus
+- Og Mandino

-Updated on: [4/18/2024]
+Updated on: [4/19/2024]
 <!-- #quoteEnd -->
 </pre>